top of page

 As consumers prefer natural products for health benefits, spices are expected to become the leading ingredient of choice.
 Demand will continue increasing while prices stay stable.

-The program aims to help increase farmers' household incomes by providing a minimum of available and suitable acreage.
+The GBISF aims to help increase farmers' household incomes by providing a minimum available and suitable acreage.
 We do not give recommendations based on acreage but focus on the number of trees that can be planted.
 However, a minimum of twenty to forty spice trees impacts the additional yield income for farmers.

 This GBISF, if viewed in the long term, incredibly benefits society and the country.